 Evidence For Weight Loss

 Several studies have been conducted over time to help determine the benefits of eating almonds for weight loss.
 Some studies have even gone to the extent of comparing and contrasting the effectiveness of almonds for weight loss with other foods.
+Here are some examples:

-So, the study concluded that an almond-enriched diet could reduce metabolic syndrome abnormalities and lead to sustained and more significant weight reduction in the long run (2).
+So, the study concluded that an almond-enriched diet could help reduce metabolic syndrome abnormalities and lead to sustained and more significant weight reduction in the long run (2).

 How To Consume Almonds For Weight Loss